 - Light penetration: Both HPS and MH lights have excellent light penetration capabilities, allowing the light to reach deep into the plant canopy.
 This ensures that the lower leaves receive adequate light, contributing to balanced growth and healthier plants.

 - Plant growth and yield: HPS lights are particularly effective in promoting robust flowering and fruiting, while MH lights stimulate vegetative growth.
 The specific light spectrums produced by these lights can enhance plant health, yield, and overall productivity.

 Overall, HPS and MH grow lights offer a combination of efficiency, versatility, and proven performance, making them reliable options for indoor gardeners seeking to optimize plant growth and yield.

 Should you go with an SE or DE grow light system?

-Because of the versatility, cost, and reliability, HPS or MH grow lighting will not fall out favor with the indoor grower any time soon.
-If you want to learn more about grow lights, visit our learning center!
-If you still have questions, give our experienced growers a call at 888-815-9763!
+Because of the versatility, cost, and reliability, HPS or MH grow lighting will not fall out of favor with the indoor grower any time soon.
+If you want to learn more about grow lights, visit our learning center blog about the best HPS grow lights or give one of our experienced growers a call at 888-815-9763!